 In the case of plant protection products which are pesticides or which consist of micro-organisms, the Swedish Chemicals Agency assesses and decides on authorisation according to the EU Plant Protection Products Regulation.
 In the case of biological plant protection products consisting of nematodes, insects or arachnids, the Agency makes assessments and decisions according to national provisions in the Environmental Code and in the Plant Protection Products Ordinance (2006:1010).

 The Swedish Chemicals Agency assesses the health and environmental risks and whether the product would be efficient in the area of use in question.
 In cooperation with the National Food Agency we assess the residues in crops which, if there are any, also form the basis for authorisation of a product.
-When an application for authorisation is assessed, the need for the product is not taken into account.

 Cooperation in the northern zone of the EU